Do I Qualify For Other Medical Leave?

 We can help you

 Don't simply assume you can't take unpaid time off just because you don't qualify under the FMLA.
-Contact us and speak with an experienced medical leave attorney at our law firm.
-We can help you explore all your options and talk with your employer if you think that might help your situation.
+Contact us and speak with an experienced member of our legal team.
+A medical leave attorney can help you explore all your options and talk with your employer if you think that might help your situation.